ScryEngineering/CPS_gatsby/content/blog-posts/2018-04-23/associative-mappings-API-design.md

 ```
 We get a result of 11!

-Now if this is ["astonishing"](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) to you then it is because you'd expect something else here.
+Now if this is ["astonishing"](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) to you then it is because you'd expect something else here (I expected to see an index error of some sort here).

 From [the standard](https://www.ecma-international.org/ecma-262/6.0/#sec-properties-of-array-instances-length) the length is defined as:
 > The length property of an Array instance is a data property whose value is always numerically greater than the name of every configurable own property whose name is an array index.